-Posted on almost 2 years ago by Alan Jarque
+Posted on about 2 years ago by Alan Jarque

 The UK’s decision to leave the EU in Summer 2016 sent shockwaves throughout Europe and left neighbouring countries struggling to interpret what ‘Brexit’ means for them.
 Ireland, as the UK’s closest neighbour both culturally and geographically, could stand to benefit from the decision in the medium- to long-term, especially in terms of its healthcare and life sciences sector.

 Pharmaceuticals is indisputably a key pillar of the Irish economy.
 Nine of the world’s top ten biggest drugmakers are located in Ireland and half of all the nation’s goods exports, making up EUR 30 billion in 2015, come from pharma.
 With this strong foundation, the UK’s decision to leave the EU is actually creating opportunities for the sector to develop even further, not least in the potential relocation of the EU-wide drug regulatory body, the European Medicines Agency (EMA), from London to Dublin.

 “In the Brexit aftermath, we are now the only English-speaking country in the European Union.”

 Aidan Meagher, tax partner & Irish life sciences lead at Ernst & Young (EY), describes the possibility of the EMA moving to Dublin as “an incredible opportunity for Ireland,” which would cement the country as a life sciences hub and also offer the comparatively small nation more bargaining power in an EU without the UK.
 Beating off competition from the likes of Rome, Paris, Lyon, Strasbourg, Lille, and Copenhagen will not be easy, but health minister Simon Harris highlights the probable seamlessness of a transition to Dublin as an important asset in Ireland’s bid; stating that “proximity to London is key” and offers the “best chance” of minimizing staff turnover.